CircuitVerse/CircuitVerse/README.md

 Pull Requests can be created by following these [Steps](https://github.com/CircuitVerse/CircuitVerse/wiki/Pull-Requests-using-Gitpod)

 ## Developer Instructions
 Developers can quickly get started by setting up the dev environment using the instructions above.
-The database is seeded with the following admin account.
+To seed the database with some sample data, run 'bundle exec rake db:seed'.
+The admin credentials after seeding will be as follows:
 ```
 User: Admin
 Email: admin@circuitverse.org